 Incubators need to maintain constant temperature and gas concentrations to properly grow bacteria, cells, or other samples.
 If levels drop, even for a short period of time, the experiment can be ruined, viability compromised or valuable samples lost.
 Accuracy and reliability are critical for any experiment, and in certain instances, such as IVF or clinical trials, there can be significantly more at stake.
 Room conditions are often overlooked for incubators.
 However, room conditions adversely affect gases inside the incubator.
 This is why using calibrated sensors in the unit, as well as properly monitored ambient parameters, is important to the validity and proper functioning of incubators.

-Critical Incubator Parameters to Monitor: Temperature, CO2, O2, humidity, pH, digital alarms, backup power (like UPS and backup generators), and door openings.
+Critical Incubator Parameters to Monitor: Temperature, CO2, O2, humidity, pH, digital alarms, backup power (like UPS and backup generators), shaking (when applicable), and door openings.
 At a minimum, incubators should be monitored remotely for digital alarm outputs.
 These will most likely not provide data on what parameters are in alarm, but will provide notifications that your incubator needs attention.
 Data outputs from an incubator provide more information about the cause of an alarm, but are not as reliable as third party, independent sensors.
 When possible, third party sensors should be used to take independent, calibrated readings of all pertinent incubator parameters.